princeote/FastMDXplora/README.md

 # FastMDAnalysis
-Software for Automated Molecular Dynamics Trajectory Analysis
+Fully Automated System for Molecular Dynamics Trajectory Analysis

 FastMDAnalysis allows you to perform a variety of MD analyses in a single line of code.